amrabed/python-project-template/docs/CONTRIBUTING.md

 ## Asking Questions

-If you want to ask a question, we assume that you have read the [documentation](docs).
+If you want to ask a question, we assume that you have read the documentation.

-Before you ask a question, it is best to search for existing [Issues](/issues) that might help you.
+Before you ask a question, it is best to search for existing issues that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in that issue.

 If you then still feel the need to ask a question and need clarification, we recommend the following:

-- Open an [Issue](/issues/new) using the `Question` template.
+- Open an issue using the **Question** template.
 - Provide as much context as you can about what you're running into.

 We will then try to answer your question as soon as possible.